 The basic jump requires a bit of practice until you get the rhythm and timing down.
 But once you do, you will have established the necessary platform to develop other jump rope exercises and variations.

 But it all starts with the basic jump.

-Note: if you would like to take a look at a full library of possible exercises you can work up to, check out these 75 different jump rope exercises you can add to your routine.
+Note: if you would like to take a look at a full library of possible exercises you can work up to, check out these jump rope tutorials for skills you can add to your routine.

 Again, a weighted rope will help you speed up your technique development.
 Using a mirror will also help you pinpoint any symmetry issues you might be having.
 Use both.